 In recent years, the frequently fatal muscle disease Atypical Myopathy (AM) has become more prevalent in Great Britain.
-Statistics collated in 2010 by the Atypical Myopathy Alert Group (AMAG) revealed three reported cases of AM in Britain in the year up to November.

 Associated with horses kept predominately at grass, AM occurs predominantly during the autumn, although cases are also more rarely seen in the spring.
 AM can affect individual horses or several horses within the same group.
 All horses are potentially susceptible to AM, although youngsters and horses above the age of 20 have been found to be at greater risk.